 Elevation: 36 feet / 10 meters

-Located just off Bear Lake Road, this is one of the most popular easy hikes in the Rocky Mountain National Park.
-This hiking trail is a short loop around the lake with panoramic lake views and access to a picnic area.
-It’s the perfect hike for the whole family and even offers you stunning sunsets with an amazing mountain backdrop.
-This route is handicap-friendly and open year-round.
+Located just off Bear Lake Road, Sprague Lake is one of the most popular trails since it’s one of the easiest trails in Rocky Mountain National Park.
+It’s a short loop around the lake with stunning views and features a picnic area.
+It’s the perfect easy hike for the whole family.
+Sprague Lake is also a great place to watch the sunset with mountain peaks for the backdrop.
+The trail is handicap-friendly and open year-round.
 If you’re lucky you may even see some wildlife like moose while you enjoy your hike.

 Recommended Reading: The 12 Best Ski Resorts in Colorado

 Bear Lake is a well-marked trail and is one of the easiest hikes in Rocky Mountain National Park.
 The trailhead serves as a starting point for several different routes, including a short loop around the stunning Bear Lake but experienced hikers can continue on to one of the more challenging trails.
 Keep your eyes open for wildlife.

 The trail to Bear Lake is open from March to November.
 If you want to make the best of the breathtaking views, make sure to get an early start before it gets crowded since its a popular trail, especially in summer.

 Recommended Reading: 20 Best Airbnbs in Colorado to Stay In on Your Next Vacation